 Generally, less-lethal munitions should not be intentionally directed at a person's head, neck, or throat, unless imminent danger is present and lethal force would be justified.
-In the event a person is struck with a less lethal munitions projectile, the deploying officer shall ensure the subject is treated and medically cleared by a physician.
+In the event a person is struck with a less lethal munitions projectile, once it is reasonable and safe to do so, Members shall promptly provide medical assistance, if properly trained.
+A Member shall then ensure the subject is treated and medically cleared by a physician, as soon as possible.
 The deploying officer shall document all medical treatment given to the subject.